hashicorp/terraform/website/docs/backends/types/remote.html.md

     If omitted, only the default workspace can be used.
 This option conflicts with `name`.

 ->  **Note** You must use the `name` key when configuring a `terraform_remote_state` data source that retrieves state from another Terraform Cloud workspace.
-It is only intended for use when configuring an instance of the remote backend.
+The `prefix` key is only intended for use when configuring an instance of the remote backend.

 ## Excluding Files from Upload with .terraformignore